sky101010ws/VersionMonitor/README.md

 #VersionMonitor Project
 #

+#
-#This project is to monitor the change of software's version,eg.gcc
+#This project is to monitor the change of software's version, for instance gcc/ubuntu and so on